rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 SmartApps take the form of a single `Groovy <http://groovy.codehaus.org/>`__ script.
 A typical SmartApp script is composed of four sections: *Definition*, *Preferences*, *Predefined Callbacks*, and *Event Handlers*.
-There is also a *Mappings* section that is required for cloud-connected SmartApps that will be described later.
+There is also a *Mappings* section that is required for Cloud-connected SmartApps that will be described later.

 .. image:: ../img/smartapps/demo-app.png
     :class: with-border